mallorca turistas

 Palma Cathedral : La Seu

-Built almost 800 years ago in a Mediterranean Gothic style, the Cathedral stands on the site where once stood the ancient mosque of the island.
-Nestled by the sea, today it is embraced by the enchanting “Parc de la Mar”, an oasis with an artificial lake that enhances its beauty.
+Built almost 800 years ago following the Mediterranean Gothic style, the Cathedral stands on the same site where the ancient mosque of the island once stood.
+Nestled by the sea, today it stands next to the enchanting “Parc de la Mar”, an oasis with an artificial lake that enhances its beauty.

-Inside, you will marvel at one of the tallest European Gothic naves, with an impressive height of 45 meters.
+Once inside, you will be in awe at one of the tallest European Gothic naves, with an impressive height of 45 meters.
 Here are a few highlights not to be missed during your visit:

-• The terraces: Discover the breathtaking views from the heights, offering an unparalleled panorama of the city.
+• The terraces: Discover the breathtaking views of the city from the heights, which offer an exceptional panoramic view of the city.

-Two special days, February 2 and November 11, offer a unique spectacle when the sun’s rays pass through the rose window, creating a light effect in the shape of an “eight”.
+On two special days, February 2nd and November 11th, a unique spectacle is offered when the sun’s rays pass through the rose window, creating a light effect in the shape of an “eight”.

 And don’t worry about access!
-Residents of Mallorca enjoy free admission all year round, and on Sunday afternoons entry is free for all.
-In addition, attending mass or a religious service also gives you free access.
+Mallorcan residents enjoy free admission all year round, and on Sunday afternoons the entry is free for all.
+In addition, attending a religious service also gives you free access.

-Join us in Mallorca and live an unforgettable experience at the Cathedral of Mallorca, where history comes alive – we are waiting for you for a journey through time!
+Join us in Mallorca and live an unforgettable experience at the Cathedral of Mallorca, where history comes alive – we are waiting for you to experience a journey through time!

 La Seu